Head of Tibetan exile government still seeks autonomy on anniversary of annexation | DW | 07.10.2020

 The Tibetan government in exile, called the Central Tibetan Administration, was formed in 1959.
 Based in India, it is elected by the Tibetan diaspora and refugees.

-It rejects the 17 Point Agreement and maintains that Tibet is an independent nation, and that China is an illegitimate occupying force.
+It rejects the 17 Point Agreement and maintains that Tibet should be an autonomous nation, and seeks what it calls"the middle way."
 Sangay became elected leader of the government in 2011, after the Dalai Lama stepped down as political leader.

 China maintains that Tibet has been part of China for hundreds of years and that its period of de facto independence in the 1900s was an anomaly.

-Note: Editor's note: This story has been changed to replace "independence" with "autonomy," to more accurately reflect the status Sangay is seeking to preserve for Tibet.